MChatzakis/MChatzakis.github.io/_pages/about.md

 <!-- I am particurarly interested for distributed time series similarity search and machine learning. -->

-Before EPFL, I obtained by BSc from the [Computer Science Department of University of Crete](), where I graduated first in class in July 2022.
+Before EPFL, I obtained by BSc from the [Computer Science Department, University of Crete](), where I graduated first in class in July 2022.

-I am collaborating with [Dino Group]() of [Universite Paris Cite]() and professors [Themis Palpanas]() and [Panagiota Fatourou]() since 2021, on topics of scalable distributed similarity search.
+I am collaborating with [Dino Group, Universite Paris Cite]() and professors [Themis Palpanas]() and [Panagiota Fatourou]() since 2021, on topics of scalable distributed similarity search.

 During the summer of 2022, I joined [DIAS]() lab of EPFL, where I collaborated with professor [Anastasia Ailamaki]() and [Viktor Sanca]() on the enhancement of relation operators with vector embeddings.